uqee/coretechs-stackedit-workspace/Documents Odds96/16_June/DepositsAndWithdrawalsInCrypto_EN_16June.md

 We reserve the right to change the wagering requirements for all users of our platform.

 1.4.
-The minimum deposit varies depending on the type of cryptocurrency:
+The minimum deposit varies depending on the cryptocurrency you use.
+At the time of publication, it rests at:

  - BTC 0.0002;
  - ETH 0.01;
  - USDT 20.

 Before you make a deposit, you will be informed of the exact minimum deposit amount on the website.

 1.5.
-The minimum withdrawal varies on the type of cryptocurrency:
+The minimum withdrawal varies depending on the cryptocurrency you use:

  - BTC 0.00036;
  - ETH 0.01;
  - USDT 20.